 Complete unification of all collegiate strength & conditioning coaches.

 Encouraging loyalty to the association and to fellow strength & conditioning coaches/members of the association.
-This includes providing assistance to those members who have lost their jobs, through the posting of job openings, free of charge, on our website, as well as promoting networking among CSCCa members themselves.
+This includes providing assistance to those members who have lost their jobs, through the posting of job openings, free of charge, on the CSCCa website, as well as promoting networking among CSCCa members themselves.

 Improving the respect, salaries, status, and job security of the collegiate strength and conditioning coach through making athletic administrators aware of the value of the strength and conditioning coach, as well as the level of education, experience, and expertise necessary to become a full-time strength and conditioning coach.